Finite field models of Raleigh-Akiyama polynomials for Hecke groups: Triangle functions.

 For our purposes, Schwarz triangles $T$ are hyperbolic triangles in $\mathbb{H}^*$ with certain restrictions on the angles at the vertices.
 From a Euclidean point of view, their sides are vertical rays, segments of vertical rays, semicircles orthogonal to the real axis and meeting it at points $(r,0)$ with $r$ rational, or arcs of such semicircles.
 We choose $\lambda, \mu$ and $\nu$, all non-negative, such that $\lambda + \mu + \nu <1$; then the angles of $T$ are $\lambda \pi, \mu \pi$, and $\nu \pi$.
 By reflecting $T$ across one of its edges, we get another Schwarz triangle.
 The reflection between two triangles in $\mathbb{H^*}$ is effected by a M\"obius transformation, so the orbit of $T$ under repeated reflections is associated to a collection of M\"obius transformations.
-The group generated by these transformations is a triangle group.
-By the Riemann Mapping Theorem there is a conformal, onto map $\phi: T \mapsto \mathbb{H}^*$ called a triangle function.
+The group generated by these transformations is a triangle group.\footnote{In the terminology of Isant and Grau [3], page 45, these are Fuchsian groups of signature $(0;1/\lambda,1/\mu,1/\nu)$.
+We have not as yet examined the possibility of extending the experiments of our article [8] (and of the present article) to a broader class of Fuchsian groups.
+Movasati [28] provides relevant code for such studies, based on results of the article by Doran, Gannon and himself [16].} By the Riemann Mapping Theorem there is a conformal, onto map $\phi: T \mapsto \mathbb{H}^*$ called a triangle function.

-Hecke groups are triangle groups $H$ that act properly discontinuously on $\mathbb{H}$ \cite{hecke1936bestimmung}.
+Hecke groups are triangle groups $H$ that act properly discontinuously on $\mathbb{H}$ [21].
 This means that for compact $K \subset \mathbb{H}$, the set $\{\mu \in H$ s.t. -.05in $K \cap \mu(K) \neq \emptyset\}$ is finite.
 Recall that $G(\lambda_m)$ is the Hecke group generated by the maps $z \mapsto -1/z$ and $z \mapsto z + \lambda_m$.
-Hecke established that $G(\lambda_m)$ has the structure of a free product of cyclic groups $C_2 * C_m$, generalizing the relation \cite{serre1970course, cangul1996group} $SL(2,\mathbb{Z}) = C_2 * C_3$.
+Hecke established that $G(\lambda_m)$ has the structure of a free product of cyclic groups $C_2 * C_m$, generalizing the relation ([36], [13]) $SL(2,\mathbb{Z}) = C_2 * C_3$.

 Let $\rho = -\exp(-\pi i/m) = -\cos(\pi/m) + i\sin(\pi/m)$, and let $T_m \subset \mathbb{H}^*$ denote the hyperbolic triangle with vertices $\rho, i$, and $i\infty$.
 The corresponding angles are $\pi/m, \pi/2$ and $0$ respectively.
 Let $\phi_{\lambda_m}$ be a triangle function for $T_m$.
 The function $\phi_{\lambda_m}$ has a pole at $i\infty$ and period $\lambda_m$.
 For $P, Q \in \mathbb{H}^*$, let us us write $P \equiv_H Q$ when $\mu \in H$ and $Q = \mu(P)$.
 Then $\phi_{\lambda_m}$ extends to a function $J_m: \mathbb{H}^* \rightarrow \mathbb{H}^*$ by declaring that $J_m(P) = J_m(Q)$ if and only if $P \equiv_H Q$. $J_m$ is a modular function (a meromorphic modular form of weight zero) for $G(\lambda_m)$.